Estecka/mc-Shifting-Wares/README.md

 	Causes villagers to re-roll any **fully depleted** trade offer, whenever they restock at their job station.
 	This also prevents offers from being refilled, if they have a remaining uses.

-## Map trades
+## Exploration map trades
-Maps are never forgotten by the game, and lock their structures from appearing on other maps.
+Minecraft permanently saves any create map, and lock their structures from appearing on other exploration maps.
-To prevent daily rerolls from throwing away endless amounts of unsold maps, those trades are handled very differently.
+To prevent daily rerolls from throwing away endless amounts of unsold maps, those trades are handled differently.

-By default, cartographers will permanently remember each map they sell, and offer it again it the next time the map trade comes up.
+Cartographers will remember each map they sell, and offer it again it the next time the same map trade comes up.
 The gamerule `shiftingWares.allowMapReroll` (disabled by default) will allow them to forget a map, after it has been sold at least once.

+The map's item name, or its translation key, is used to tell apart different types of maps.

 ## Technical details